 - aggravate (v.)

-- 1520s, "make heavy, burden down," from past participle adjective aggravate "burdened; threatened" (late 15c.), from Latin aggravatus, past participle of aggravare "to render more troublesome," literally "to make heavy" (see aggravation).
-Earlier in this sense was aggrege (late 14c.).
-Meaning "to make a bad thing worse" is from 1590s; that of "exasperate, annoy" is from 1610s.
+- 1520s, "make heavy, burden down," from Latin aggravatus, past participle of aggravare "to render more troublesome," literally "to make heavy or heavier, add to the weight of," from ad "to" (see ad-) + gravare "weigh down," from gravis "heavy" (from PIE root *gwere- (2) "heavy").
+The literal sense in English has become obsolete; meaning "to make a bad thing worse" is from 1590s; colloquial sense "exasperate, annoy" is from 1610s.

 To aggravate has properly only one meaning -- to make (an evil) worse or more serious.
 [Fowler]